jimleroux/TT-DCGAN/README.md

 # Project for IFT 6760-A: Matrix and tensor factorization techniques for machine learning
 Implementation of a DCGAN on various Datasets, Cifar-10, MNIST and SVHN.
+The code is greatly inspired by https://github.com/timgaripov/TensorNet-TF tensorflow code.
 The vanilla DCGAN model will be compared to a fully tensorized DCGAN model.
 All the training of the convolutional and linear layers are made in the tensor-train format.
 To use the code you only have to clone the repository with the command:

 ```bash
 git clone https://github.com/jimleroux/tensor_factorization.git